o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 * The PM File Converter converts these to a Json format.
 The structure and the contents is the same as the XML format.
 * The PM Producer handles filtering and distribution of PM data to subscribers.
 These subscribers can be rApps.
-* The Influx Logger stores selected PM mesurements into a time series database.
+* The Influx Logger stores selected PM measurements into a time series database.
 * HTTPS-SERVER is for testing and implements functionality to simulate file transfer from RAN nodes.

 The third party products used are:

 * Minio object storage, for storing of files.
 * Kafka for transferring of data (not the full PM reports, though)
-* Influx time series database for storing of selected PM mesurements over time.
+* Influx time series database for storing of selected PM measurements over time.

 .. image:: ./Components.png
    :width: 500pt